-F.1 Diffie-Hellman parameter mismatch
+F.1 Diffie-Hellman, DSA and KEA parameters

-Implementers should note that the order of parameters g and q in the DomainParameters type defined in [3] have changed in later drafts; it is now consistent with, e.g., [10].
+Implementers should note that the order of parameters g and q in the DomainParameters type defined in [3] and imported into this document is partially reversed compared to, e.g. definitions in [4].